SaifZeus/Heart-Failure/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source

-## 📧 Support

-For questions or support, please open an issue in the repository.

 ---

-**Built with ❤️ using Streamlit, scikit-learn, and Plotly**
+**Built using Streamlit, scikit-learn, and Plotly**